georgid/AlignmentEvaluation/README.md

 A tool for computing common alignment metrics of tokens (a token could be at different granularity level: a phoneme, word or phrase - a group of words ).
 Done to evaluate results of a system for lyrics-to-audio alignment on different token levels.
 Three common metrics are implemented:
 1) mean average absolute error/deviation
-2) percentage of correct segments
+2) percentage of correct segments from total audio duration
-3) accuracy with tolerance window
+3) percentage of correct tokens with tolerance window  (IN PROGRESS)

 For definition of the metrics see Chapter 2.2.1 from [this thesis](http://compmusic.upf.edu/phd-thesis-georgi)